jtanx/fontforge/doc/sphinx/ui/menus/editmenu.rst

    .. object:: Select By Lookup Subtable...

       Only in the font view.
-Brings up a :doc:`dlg <selectbyatt>` which allows you to select various glyphs depending on various advanced typographic features.
+Brings up a :doc:`dlg </ui/dialogs/selectbyatt>` which allows you to select various glyphs depending on various advanced typographic features.